 - Assessment– once your BC date comes it becomes easier to measure your results and progress during your journey and see how much you have improved.

 If you need help in setting hair goals and have no idea how to do that, you can download a free “Goal Setting Plan” I made for you on a previous post.
 Work through it to make your own plan.
-Click here and to have access to it or click the image below.
+Click here and to have access to it.
+Alternatively, if you wanna plan with more detail for a longer period of time get a hair journal, the Ultimate One-Year Natural Hair Journal is perfect for that, check it out.

 Ok, so having a date for your big chop day and a plan to achieve your goal is all very nice, but what do you do when the day comes to cut off your relaxed ends and you don’t feel ready?
 Or what if you feel ready to do it and you still have a few months on the horizon?